ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-salesforce-cdc-connector/setup_salesforce.md

  sf_consumer_key = "consumer key of connected app" sf_consumer_secret = "consumer secret of connect app"
 ```

 Salesforce CDC configuration is finished.

+PS.
+Most customers are running one connector for one Salesforce Object, e.g. one connector for ContactChangeEvent, one connector for LeadChangeEvent etc. with each 1 Task.

 back to [Deployment-Steps Overview](../README.MD) or [Salesforce CDC Connector Deployment Page](README.md).